-Here are all the best asparagus recipes for cooking up this healthy green vegetable!
-Try it roasted, in risotto, pasta, and more.
+Here are all the best asparagus recipes for cooking this tender green vegetable!
+Try it roasted, in pasta, on salads, and more.

-Here’s a genius way to cook asparagus to charred and tender without even preheating your oven.
+Here’s a genius way to cook this green vegetable to charred and tender without even preheating your oven.
 Yes, it’s our new favorite way to make it: Broiled Asparagus!
-Just throw it in the broiler with a few lemon wheels, and it comes out just like roasted asparagus…but even better.
+Just throw it in the broiler with a few lemon wheels, and it comes out charred and tender, with a little lift from the citrusy lemon.

 Here’s a great way to use those popular bright green spears: Asparagus Pasta with Lemon & Parmesan!
 This one pairs chewy tagliatelle noodles with lemony roasted asparagus, garlic, and Parmesan.
 Topped seasoned breadcrumbs and peppery basil leaves, the combination of flavors is unbelievably fresh and savory.

-Here's a solution to an easy dinner that pleases everyone: salmon and asparagus!
+We’ve got a new solution to an easy dinner that pleases everyone: this baked salmon and asparagus recipe!
 It’s simple, it’s elegant, but it tastes like something you’d order at a restaurant.
 Roasting it up on a sheet pan with lemon slices and fresh herbs adds effortless flavor that feels fresh yet refined.

 Here’s a simple way to get a side dish on the table…fast: sauteed asparagus!
 When you’re trying to get dinner on the table, you don’t want to get stuck on a side dish.
-Here’s an easy side dish that requires little prep and almost no thought.
-Bright green asparagus is sauteed simply with olive oil and lemon, and we've got a list of flavor adders to amp it up!
+Here’s an easy side dish that requires little prep and almost no thought!

 This recipe for soft scrambled eggs is a go-to!
 You'll cook the eggs over low heat and gently shape them into soft folds.
 Then for an elevated, tangy flair, crumble in goat cheese, cheddar or Parmesan cheese.
 What results is a creamy, gooey mess filled with tangy cheese pockets.
 Serve with lemony pan fried asparagus for the perfect pairing!